MichaelCurrin/docsify-js-tutorial/docs/README.md

 Convert your docs folder into a pretty docs website using [Docsify-JS](https://docsify.js.org/) and some minimal setup instructions.
 This project's doc site itself is also running on _Docsify_.

-Two main sections of this project:
+If you know what _Docsify_ is and want to start using it immediately, feel free to skip to one of these sections:

 - [Quickstart local server](#quickstart-local-server) - Get a demo site running.
 - [Setup your own docs site](#setup-your-own-docs-site) - Convert your docs directory into a docs site hosted on Github pages.
 Uses templates files to get up and running with as little effort as possible.

-_Note: The instructions in this repo are intended for Linux and Mac environments._
+_Note: The instructions in this repo are intended for Linux and macOS environments._

+## Why use Docsify for a docs site?

+My requirement is to build a docs site with minimal setup to use existing docs directories without restructuring or formatting the docs.
+I found _Docsify_ is ideal for this.

+You can use _Docsify_ with its defaults or very simple tweaks, yet get a UI with menus, themes, mobile functionality and a cover page.
+And page loads are seamless in the shell as it is a SPA.
+These things that take more effort and code changes or additions if you want to do them with static-site generators. _Docsify_ also documentation as its main purpose, unlike some other tools.

 ![icon](_media/docs_brackets.png)